The city of Bangkok transport, how to travel around the city

 Ticket inspection takes place at the entrance and at the exit of the subway.
 If you bought a ticket to any station and try to go to another, you will hear a siren sound and the turnstile will not let you.
 Then you have or buy at the box office, a new ticket outlet, or to return to train and proceed to the desired station.

-Stations, points of interest, monuments, shopping centers at the Skytrain stations:
+Stations, points of interest, monuments, shopping malls near the Skytrain stations:

 - Eastern bus terminal Ekkamai to go to E7.